House prices in 'PR7 6', Euxton

 £ per sqm = price ÷ internal area

 England & Wales have been officially metric since 1965.
 However house price per square foot is prefered by some estate agents and those of sufficiently advanced age ;-).
-It is a huge pain to code the automatic conversion for square meters to square feet for all the graphs and charts on PR7 6 and elsewhere.
-All the conditionals turn my tidy code for into spaghetti.
-I will get around to it at some point, but for now you can just divide everything by 10 in your head, move a decimal place and you'll be close enough.
-If you want to be more precise 1 sqm = 10.76391 sqft.
+You can change your prefered units from square meters to square feet for all the graphs and charts on PR7 6 and elsewhere.
+Just visit the My Account page and look for the m2 to ft2 toggle switch.
+Alternatively just multiply everything by 10, move a decimal place to go from sqm to sqft and you'll be close enough as 1 sqm = 10.76391 sqft.

 Distribution of £ per sqm for 'PR7 6' vs 'PR7'

-The chart above is called a histogram, it helps you see the distribution of house price per sqm in PR7 6 To make this chart we put all the sales data into a series of £ per sqm 'buckets' (e.g. £2,900 to £3,000, £3,000 to £3,100, £3,100 to £3,200 etc...) we then count the number of sales with within in each bucket and plot the results.
-The histogram is based on 224 sales that took place in PR7 6, Euxton, Chorley in the last 24 months.
+The chart above is called a histogram, it helps you see the distribution of house price per sqm in PR7 6 To make this chart we put all the sales data into a series of £ per sqm 'buckets' (e.g. £2,676 to £2,808, £2,808 to £2,940, £2,940 to £3,072 etc...) we then count the number of sales with within in each bucket and plot the results.
+The histogram is based on 289 sales that took place in PR7 6, Euxton, Buckshaw Village in the last 24 months.

 Generate a custom histogram like the one above but based on your own criteria.